rociojoo/website/content/blog/2021-10-13-nature-corr/index.markdown

 *We urge conference organizers to keep their events online, even when the pandemic is over, or to use hybrid formats that offer the benefits of inclusiveness alongside in-person interactions.
 The online component should not be a consolation prize for those unable to attend in person, but a true conference experience.*

-*Rocío Joo, on behalf of the [useR!2021 organizing team](https://user2021.r-project.org/about/global-team/)*
+*Rocío Joo, on behalf of the [useR!
+2021 organizing team](https://user2021.r-project.org/about/global-team/)*